5 Hispanic Icons Who Made An Impact On The World

 Hispanic Heritage Month is a time to commemorate the cultures, histories, and contributions of Hispanic communities everywhere!

-Through sports, civil rights, science, medicine, law, and so many other fields, Hispanic people have influenced and inspired us all.
 To celebrate Hispanic Heritage Month, we put together a list of 5 Hispanic icons who made an impact on the world:

 Roberto Clemente

-Roberto Clemente was a Puerto Rican baseball player and humanitarian who began his professional baseball career after graduating from high school.
+Roberto Clemente was a Puerto Rican baseball player and humanitarian who began his professional baseball career after graduating high school.

 Clemente won 12 consecutive Golden Glove Awards for his defense abilities, and he was a 15-time All Star.
 In 1966, he won the National League Most Value Player (MVP) award.
 In 1971, he helped lead the Pirates to a World Series victory and won the World Series MVP title.
 In 1972, he became the first Hispanic player to reach 3,000 career hits.